thisisobate/kyverno-website/src/content/docs/policies/other/restrict-loadbalancer/restrict-loadbalancer.md

 ---
-title: "Disallow Service Type LoadBalancer"
+title: 'Disallow Service Type LoadBalancer'
 category: Sample
 version: 1.6.0
 subject: Service
-policyType: "validate"
+policyType: 'validate'
 description: >
   Especially in cloud provider environments, a Service having type LoadBalancer will cause the provider to respond by creating a load balancer somewhere in the customer account.
 This adds cost and complexity to a deployment.
 Without restricting this ability, users may easily overrun established budgets and security practices set by the organization.
 This policy restricts use of the Service type LoadBalancer.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-loadbalancer/restrict-loadbalancer.yaml" target="-blank">/other/restrict-loadbalancer/restrict-loadbalancer.yaml</a>

 ```yaml